jagrafft/presentations/arrays_types_fp_julia_python/slides.md

 - John von Neumann gave the last word in *First Draft of a Report on the EDVAC*, distributed 30 June 1945

 :::notes
-- These definitions will help us moving forward.
+- The definitions in this section will help us moving forward.
 - What follows *represents* truth about fundamental computational structures.
 It is a principally sound explanation, not a definitive guide.
   - This is especially true for types, which are bound to their language.
   - Set theory can be used to *describe* many relations that do not involve sets.